Ritual and Response: Sketchbook Workshop

 You’ll use collage, layering, and response as a repeatable rhythm, a low-pressure way to stay connected to your art, without waiting for a big idea or a perfect plan.

-This is a place to notice, respond, and reconnect.
+This sketchbook practice is a way and place to notice, respond, and reconnect.

-Over time, the pages will start to feel like yours.
+Over time, the pages will start to become rich with your art and magic.

 What we’ll be doing…